This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 I exercise 3 or 4 times a week.

-I am an Aerospace auditor and I travel a lot.
-Long flights, too many restaurants, and changing time zone regularly is not easy to manage my diabetes but it’s not impossible.
+I am an Aerospace auditor, and I travel a lot.
+Long flights, too many restaurants, and changing time zones regularly are not easy to manage my diabetes, but it’s not impossible.

 Final